 Because I’ve received a few questions about the new online flexibility program by the fantastic Stacey Nemour, and because the course package I have been working with since this November – the Dance Flexibility Makeover Power Pack – has now been expanded to include 7 (!) different courses, I will be dedicating the coming flexibility posts to my experiences with them – one for each Friday.

-Note: If you are interested in trying Stacey’s online flexibility system – I highly recommend it! – be sure to use code ‘khalidadance’ on checkout for 10% off all classes, course packages and props at flexibilitymakeover.com
+Note: If you are interested in trying Stacey’s online flexibility system – I highly recommend it! – use code ‘khalidadance’ for 10% off everything at flexibilitymakeover.com

 Now on to the Courses 🙂